frotaur/AICurated/guidelines.md

 ## Guidelines Evolution
 - Contributors are welcome to propose changes to these guidelines
 - Guideline modifications must themselves follow the guidelines
-- Guideline modifications should not restrict the scope of the repo too much
+- Guideline modifications should not restrict the scope of the repo too much (can't be bypassed with the leniency password)
 - The AI curator will review all guideline change proposals

 ## Additional comments